BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

 ## Extra Credit (10%)

 Print the money with commas in appropriate spots.
 For example, print $12,000 instead of $12000.
 You can assume that the amount of aid is less than a million dollars, so that you will need at most one comma.
+You may find [this guide](https://www.cs.colostate.edu/~cs160/.Summer16/resources/Java_printf_method_quick_reference.pdf) helpful, using a function called `System.out.printf`.

 [^1]: Developed by [Prof. Chris Tralie](https://www.ursinus.edu/live/profiles/4502-christopher-j-tralie) and [Prof. Ann Marie Schilling](https://www.ursinus.edu/live/profiles/133-ann-marie-v-schilling)